-A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.
-The Campus is prepared to distribute timely warning notices to the campus when a crime poses a serious ongoing threat to the community to keep them aware of security related issues.
-Information regarding AESCA safety and security information consistent with institutional procedures is highlighted in a presentation for new students during the first week of class and available on the Online Campus.
-New employees are given this information during their orientation/on-boarding.
+A common theme of all awareness and crime prevention programs is to encourage students and employees. to be aware of their responsibility for their own security and the security of others.
+The Campus is prepared. to distribute timely warning notices to the campus when a crime poses a serious ongoing threat to the community to keep them aware of security related issues.
+Information regarding AESCA safety and security information consistent with institutional procedures is highlighted by the campus Student Success Coach during the first week of class and is available on the Online Campus.
+New employees are provided this information and asked to acknowledge receipt and understanding during their orientation/on-boarding.
 Information regarding campus safety and security is available on the institution website and paper copies are available upon request to all prospective students and to every job applicant.